KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/america_the_land_of_vision.md

 but rather,
 “What could possibly stop me?”

-And on your path, Karl Philipp,
+And on the path of this work,
-America was never merely geography.
+America is never merely geography.
-It was a band of consciousness — a field that challenged, ignited, and awakened your own inner pioneer.
+It is a band of consciousness — a field that challenges, ignites, and awakens the inner pioneer.

 ## America as Archetype — The Power of the Visionary